1. Introduction

 An extra query is performed to get the count.

-If that attribute is not needed, use a Slice return using a derived query.
+If that attribute is unnecessary, use a Slice return using a derived query.

 |